 Faculty

-ILR has more full-time faculty involved in teaching and research that spans the broad range of work and employment disciplines than any other educational institution of its kind.
+ILR has more full-time faculty involved in teaching and research spanning the disciplines of work and employment than any other educational institution of its kind.
 Research is a core component of ILR’s mission, and our faculty are social scientists whose research covers a broad range of employment and workplace topics.
-Faculty members are drawn from a variety of social science disciplines including psychology, economics, sociology, history, law and human resource management.
+Faculty members are drawn from a variety of social science disciplines, including labor relations, psychology, economics, sociology, history, law and human resource management.
 They are organized into three departments:

-ILR’s faculty also includes labor economists and statisticians—jointly appointed with the Department of Economics and the Department of Social Statistics—offering a rich intellectual environment for the study of workplace issues.
+ILR’s faculty also includes labor economists and statisticians—who are members of the Department of Economics and the Department of Statistics and Data Science—offering a rich intellectual environment for the study of workplace issues.

 MS/PhD Students